dask/dask/docs/source/array-chunks.rst

 need to somehow rechunk the input to be compatible with the output shape.
 We have two options

-1. Merge chunks using the logic in :meth:`dask.arary.rechunk`.
+1. Merge chunks using the logic in :meth:`dask.array.rechunk`.
 This avoids making two many tasks / blocks, at the cost of some communication and larger intermediates.
 This is the default behavior.
 2. Use ``da.reshape(x, shape, merge_chunks=False)`` to avoid merging chunks